 Photographs should be provided with a scale bar if appropriate, as well as high-resolution component files.

-For Line Art image type, which is generally an image based on lines and text and does not contain tonal or shaded areas, the preferred file format is TIFF or EPS, with colour mode being Monochrome 1-bit or RGB, in a resolution of 900-1200 dpi.
+Line Art image type is normally an image based on lines and text.
+It does not contain tonal or shaded areas.
+The preferred file format should be TIFF or EPS, with the color mode being Monochrome 1-bit or RGB, in a resolution of 900-1200 dpi.

-For Halftone image type, which is generally a continuous tone photograph and contains no text, the preferred file format is TIFF, with colour mode being RGB or Grayscale, with a minimum resolution of 300 dpi.
+Halftone image type is a continuous tone photograph containing no text.
+It should have the preferred file format TIFF, with color mode being RGB or Grayscale, in a resolution of 300 dpi.